Temporally Consistent Transformers for Video Generation

 \eq{ \mathcal{L}_{\mathrm{recon}} &= -\textstyle\frac{1}{T}\sum_{t=1}^T \log p(x_t \mid z_t, h_t). }

-which encourages $z_t$ features to encode relative information between frames since the temporal transformer can aggregate information over time.
+which encourages $z_t$ features to encode relative information between frames since the temporal transformer output $h_t$ aggregates information over time, learning more compressed codes for efficient modeling over longer sequences.

-\textbf{Dynamics Prior}\quad Lastly, we use a MaskGit~\citep{chang2022maskgit} to model the dynamics prior, $p(z_t \mid h_t)$.
-In our experiments, we show that using a MaskGit prior allows for not just faster but also higher quality sampling compared to an autoregressive prior.
-During every training iteration, we use the same process as prior work to sample a random mask $m_t$ and optimize
+\textbf{Spatial MaskGit}\quad Lastly, we use a MaskGit~\citep{chang2022maskgit} to model the prior, $p(z_t \mid h_t)$.
+We show that using a MaskGit prior allows for not just faster but also higher quality sampling compared to an autoregressive prior.
+During every training iteration, we follow prior work to sample a random mask $m_t$ and optimize

 \eq{ \mathcal{L}_{\mathrm{prior}} = -\textstyle\frac{1}{T}\sum_{t=1}^T \log\p(z_t \mid z_t \odot m_t). }

 where $h_t$ is concatenated channel-wise with masked $z_t$ to predict the masked tokens.
 During generation, we follow \citet{lee2022draft}, where we initially generate each frame in chunks of 8 at a time and then go through 2 revise rounds of re-generating half the tokens each time.